httpwg/http-extensions/draft-ietf-httpbis-pre-denied.md

 This indication is only applicable to the associated request; future preliminary requests might or might not succeed.

+Because responses with this status code are not intended to be displayed to a user, they SHOULD have zero-length content, and any content that is sent SHOULD be discarded.

 This status code is not heuristically cacheable (see {{Section 15.1 of HTTP}}).
 To avoid responses with this status code being reused by a cache, they SHOULD NOT be cacheable (see {{Section 3 of HTTP-CACHING}}).

 # IANA Considerations